bracesdev/errtrace/README.md

 ## Introduction

-errtrace is extremely experimental.
-Use it at your own risk.

-errtrace is an experimental package to trace an error’s return path -- the return trace -- through a Go program.
+errtrace is an **experimental** package to trace an error's return path -- the return trace -- through a Go program.

 Where a stack trace tracks the code path that led to an error,